 The island of Texel on the North Sea fulfills the cliché that I associate with places like this one.
 Wind, sea air and sun make you hungry.
 Therefore, the lunch break in the beach pavilion Kaap Noord comes just right.
 Eating right on the beach overlooking the sea is something special for us Bavaria.
 Something rare.
 Something we definitely like very much.
 Despite the fresh sea breeze outdoor tables are already occupied.
 Therefore, we are looking for a place inside.

 The selection on the menu is extensive.
-From fish to salads to Dutch croquettes, there is everything.
-The prices are civil.
+There is everything from fish to salads to Dutch croquettes.
+The prices are reasonable.
 And the food is good.
-With fresh mussels and salmon salad, we watch the kitesurfers in the water.
+We watch the kitesurfers in the water with fresh mussels and salmon salad.
 The wind blows past our field of vision at a rapid pace.
-Here I could sit for hours watching the action on the beach.
+I could sit here for hours watching the goings-on Beach observe.
 But there is more to see by the sea on the island of Texel.

 For the afternoon we recommend a visit to the Ecomare in De Koog.
 This is originally a rescue station for injured animals.
 In the meantime, however, it has become an interesting place for anyone interested in the wildlife of the island.
 We learn a lot about the Wadden Sea, the North Sea and the island of Texel.